-The main types of recognised credit risk mitigant used by the Bank include government guarantee, personal guarantee and guarantees given by public sector entities.
 The Bank applies the simple approach for credit risk mitigation to all its on-balance sheet banking book exposures that are subject to risk mitigation, where a claim on a counterparty is secured by a guarantee from an eligible guarantor, the portion of the claim that is supported by the guarantee is to be weighted according to the risk-weight applicable to the guarantor (unless the risk-weight applicable to the original counterparty is lower).
 The unsecured portion of the claim must be weighted according to the risk-weight applicable to the original counterparty.